adithyakhamithkar/ansible-playbooks/Hacking/roles/john-the-ripper/README.md

 ##What is John the Ripper?
-John the Ripper is a fast password cracker tool that supports UNIX, Linux, Windows and Mac OS.johntheripper1_design
+John the Ripper is a fast password cracker tool that supports UNIX, Linux, Windows and Mac OS.

 http://www.openwall.com/john/